Netflix/vmaf/README.md

 [![Build Status](https://travis-ci.com/Netflix/vmaf.svg?branch=master)](https://travis-ci.com/Netflix/vmaf) [![libvmaf](https://github.com/Netflix/vmaf/workflows/libvmaf/badge.svg)](https://github.com/Netflix/vmaf/actions?query=workflow%3Alibvmaf) [![Windows](https://github.com/Netflix/vmaf/workflows/Windows/badge.svg)](https://github.com/Netflix/vmaf/actions?query=workflow%3AWindows)

 VMAF is a perceptual video quality assessment algorithm developed by Netflix.
 This software package includes a stand-alone C library `libvmaf` and its wrapping Python library.
 The Python library also provides a set of tools that allows a user to train and test a custom VMAF model.
-Read [this](https://medium.com/netflix-techblog/toward-a-practical-perceptual-video-quality-metric-653f208b9652) tech blog post for an overview, or [this](https://medium.com/netflix-techblog/vmaf-the-journey-continues-44b51ee9ed12) post for the latest updates and tips for best practices.
+Read [this](https://medium.com/netflix-techblog/toward-a-practical-perceptual-video-quality-metric-653f208b9652) tech blog post for an overview, [this](https://medium.com/netflix-techblog/vmaf-the-journey-continues-44b51ee9ed12) post for the tips of best practices, and [this](https://netflixtechblog.com/toward-a-better-quality-metric-for-the-video-community-7ed94e752a30) post for our latest efforts on speed optimization, new API design and the introduction of a codec evaluation-friendly NEG mode.

 Also included in `libvmaf` are implementations of several other metrics: PSNR, PSNR-HVS, SSIM, MS-SSIM and CIEDE2000.